Round Table „Social Net(work)s in Education and Language Sciences“

 The Round Table „Social Net(work)s in Education and Language Sciences“ is an initiative of the Heidelberg School of Education.
 It is devoted to questions about the use of SNS in educational contexts and offers a dialog between innovative practices and research in the fields of education, media sciences and foreign language didactics.
 The program is particularly suited for young researchers and foreign language teachers.
 For more information about the Round Table see our Call for Contributions.

-Authors are invited to submit abstracts (max.
+Authors were invited to submit abstracts (max.
 3.000 characters, .doc format), their preference for a poster or a workshop presentation (20 minutes) and a short sketch about their biographical facts (max.
-500 characters) until March 12, 2018 to Nicola Brocca: email@example.com.
+500 characters) until March 12, 2018 to Nicola Brocca: firstname.lastname@example.org.